c1728p9/board-recovery-instructions/unbricking_guide.md

 Allow the update a few seconds to complete, and then unplug and replug the board into your computer normally (without holding down the reset button).
 The device mounts normally, and the update is complete.

 ### Step 4: Re-enable storage services
-Turn storage services back on by following the same steps listed in step 1, but this time click the button name _Start_ instead of _Stop_.
+Turn storage services back on by following the same steps listed in ```Step 1: Disable storage services```, but this time click the button name _Start_ instead of _Stop_.